-Using KSTEP
+Using KStep

-KStep is a high efficiency 4-axis microstepping drive that can drive motors up to 5Amps @ 48V.
-In addition to the 4 motor drives KStep also provides addition I/O features: (16) 12-24V opto isolated filtered inputs, (2) opto-isolated relay driver type outputs good for 0.1A @ 30V, and one isolated PMW to Analog output.
-All controller signals are 3.3V LVTTL compatable.
-There is also an on-board voltage clamp circuit to protect against regenerative over voltage.
-KStep is designed to snap together with KFLOP for plug and play operation.
-A single 1:1 26-pin ribbon cable will provide all logic power, Step/Dir Signals, Enable, Relay driver, Analog PWM, and Opto input connections.
-Two KSteps can be stacked to drive a total of 8 motors.
+All controller signals are 3.3V/LVTTL compatible.
+An on-board voltage clamp circuit to protect against regenerative over voltage is also included.
+KStep is designed to snap together with KFLOP/Kogna for easy plug and play operation.
+A single 26-pin ribbon cable provides all the logic, power, Step/Dir Signals, Enable, Relay driver, Analog PWM, and Optically isolated input connections between the KStep and KFLOP/Kogna boards.
+If necessary, two KSteps can be connected to a single KFLOP/Kogna to drive a total of 8 motors.

 Figure 1 - KStep